Giuseppe-Bonifati/Morning_Jokes/README.md

 **main.py** Allows us to ask the user to enter the dates and save them in the database.

-**joke.py** Will send an email with a random Joke to the user using """import smtplib""" and this api:
+**joke.py** Will send an email with a random Joke to the user using smtplib and an api:

 https://official-joke-api.appspot.com/random_joke